 My first project to get finished is a class memory book.
-I’m printing my books tonight wanted to share what I’ve made with you.
-There are 14 pages for students to complete, so I’m hoping to have my students complete two pages a day for the remainder of the year.
+I’m hoping to have my students complete two or three pages a day for the remainder of the year.
 I’m printing my memory books as a booklet, so I don’t have to use a gazillion sheets of paper.
-I think you’ll only need for pages per student if you print it as a booklet.
-Just click <here> for your copy!
+Although, I do like the look of full size pages….decisions, decisions.
+You can check out this version on TpT.

 I also have an older and a bit shorter version of a class memory book that you can get for free <here>!
 I left this free, because I’m unable to provide a black and white version, and I know ink isn’t cheap!